vgorbic1/alpha/README.md

 # Alpha
-A website with a contact form and intrnatioanlization
+A website with a contact form and internatioanlization